Cooperative Sensing and Heterogeneous Information Fusion in VCPS: A Multi-agent Deep Reinforcement Learning Approach: Abstract

 \section{Abstract}

 Cooperative sensing and heterogeneous information fusion are critical to realize vehicular cyber-physical systems (VCPSs).
 This paper makes the first attempt to quantitatively measure the quality of VCPS by designing a new metric called Age of View (AoV).
-Specifically, a vehicular edge computing (VEC) architecture is presented, in which heterogeneous information can be cooperatively sensed and uploaded via Vehicle-to-Infrastructure (V2I) communications.
-Logical views can be constructed by fusing the heterogeneous information at edge nodes.
-Further, we derive a cooperative sensing model based on the multi-class M/G/1 priority queue.
-On this basis, we define the AoV by modeling the timeliness, completeness, and consistency of the logical views.
-Then, we formulate the problem, which aims at maximizing the quality of VCPS.
-Further, a multi-agent deep reinforcement learning solution is proposed.
-The system state includes vehicle sensed information, edge cached information, and view requirements.
-The vehicle action space consists of the sensing frequencies and uploading priorities of information, and the edge action space is the V2I bandwidth allocation.
-The system reward is defined as the achieved VCPS quality.
-In particular, a difference-reward-based credit assignment is designed to divide the system reward into the difference reward for vehicles, reflecting their individual contributions.
+Specifically, we first present the system architecture where heterogeneous information can be cooperatively sensed and uploaded via vehicle-to-infrastructure (V2I) communications in vehicular edge computing (VEC).
+Logical views are constructed by fusing the heterogeneous information at edge nodes.
+Further, we formulate the problem by deriving a cooperative sensing model based on the multi-class M/G/1 priority queue, and defining the AoV by modeling the timeliness, completeness and consistency of the logical views.
+On this basis, a multi-agent deep reinforcement learning solution is proposed.
+In particular, the system state includes vehicle sensed information, edge cached information and view requirements.
+The vehicle action space consists of the sensing frequencies and uploading priorities of information.
+A difference-reward-based credit assignment is designed to divide the system reward, which is defined as the VCPS quality, into the difference reward for vehicles.
+Edge node allocates V2I bandwidth to vehicles based on predicted vehicle trajectories and view requirements.
 Finally, we build the simulation model and give a comprehensive performance evaluation, which conclusively demonstrates the superiority of the proposed solution.